bleudev/pytecord_old_archive/docs/source/first-steps/getting-started.rst

 Install package
 ***************

-How install disspy?
-Just type this lines in your command console
+How to install disspy?
+Just type those lines in your command console

 Windows::